Bank Connection Security

 |---|---|---|

-| Teller Access Token | Stored in our secure cloud database (Admin Panel) - encrypted before storage. | AES-256-GCM Encrypted |
+| Teller Access Token | Persisted in a secure cloud database (Admin Panel) after being encrypted prior to storage. | AES-256-GCM Encrypted |

-| Bank Name & Account Names | Stored locally on your computer (for display purposes only). | Non-sensitive metadata |
+| Bank Name & Account Names | Kept on your local machine within Kantivo's PostgreSQL database, used solely for labeling and display. | Non-sensitive metadata |

-| Transaction History | Stored locally in your Kantivo database after you import. | Your local database |
+| Transaction History | Written to your local PostgreSQL database once you import.
+Your financial records never leave your computer. | Your local database |

 Security Measures